rdfostrich/article-jws2018-ostrich/content/evaluation.md

 as OSTRICH outperforms the Jena-based approaches for all cases in terms of lookup times.
 These validations were done using R, for which the source code can be found on [GitHub](https://github.com/rdfostrich/ostrich-bear-results/){:.mandatory}.

-For our [first hypothesis](#hypothesis-qualitative-querying), we expect OSTRICH lookup times remain independent of version for VM and DM queries.
+For our [first hypothesis](#hypothesis-qualitative-querying), we expect OSTRICH lookup times to remain independent of version for VM and DM queries.
 We validate this hypothesis by building a linear regression model with as response the lookup time, and as factors version and number of results.
 [](#hypo-test-1) contains the influence of each factor, which shows that for all cases,